 If an attachment on your truck does not match the information given here on your capacity plate, don't operate your truck.
 Your capacity plate may be wrong.
-Report the problem to your supervisor.
+Report the problem to your supervisor, or contact Crown.

 Power On & Off